- 1 Why do farmers not save the seeds from previous year?

 Why does soy have such a bad reputation?

 Soy is an Asian legume that has been consumed traditionally in human nutrition for centuries.
-Many environmental groups warn of the great environmental impact of the current extensive crops of transgenic soybeans, which are destroying hectares of natural spaces on all continents and destroying the native biodiversity of these countries, which is devastating for the health of the planet.
+Many environmental groups warn of the great environmental impact of the current intensive crops of transgenic soybeans, which are destroying hectares of natural spaces on all continents and destroying the native biodiversity of these countries, which is devastating for the health of the planet.

 But the fate of transgenic soy is not primarily people, but animals.
-In other words: soy is produced extensively to feed animals, and the only way to eradicate its cultivation is consuming much less meat worldwide.
+In other words: soy is produced intensively to feed animals, and the only way to eradicate its cultivation is consuming much less meat worldwide.

 Transgenic soy is produced because too much meat is eaten

 All people who eat meat daily are encouraging the intensive cultivation of soy.
 Eating meat every day is anti-ecological, even if it has the stamp of organic production.